READ THIS Before You Take Antibiotics For A Sinus Infection

 Body Ecology is a system of health and healing that emphasizes the positive side of healing by introducing beneficial bacteria into your body versus killing bacteria with antibiotics.

-While at times we know that antibiotics may be essential for conquering a virulent bacterial infection, we believe in focusing first and foremost onprevention and on building a strong, vital immune system.
-We do this by establishing a healthy inner ecosystem (made up of the friendly microflora) in your intestines.
-These help keep you healthy and strong so that you have a much better chance of resisting an infection of any kind.
+While at times, we know antibiotics may be necessary for conquering a virulent bacterial infection, we believe in focusing first and foremost on prevention and on building a hardy immune system.
+We do this by establishing a healthy inner ecosystem (made up of friendly microbes) in your intestines.
+These help keep you strong so you have a much better chance of resisting an infection of any kind.

-Whether or not you have sinusitis, the Body Ecology program is a way to build immunity, gain energy, lose weight and prevent illness and disease.
-You’ll have a much better chance of escaping the cold and flu season without the usual bouts of illness and establish a foundation for long term health.
+Whether or not you have sinusitis, the Body Ecology program offers a way to help build immunity, sustain energy, and prevent sickness and disease.
+You’ll have a much better chance of escaping cold and flu season — and circulating viruses — without the usual bouts of illness weakening your defense.

 - 1. Mindy L. Seybold, DNP, ARNP, FNP-C. “Antobiotic stewardship and sinusitis: A quality improvement project,” The Journal of Urgent Care Medicine.
 2020.

 - 2. Ponikau JU, Sherris DA, Kern EB, Homburger HA, Frigas E, Gaffey TA, Roberts GD.
 The diagnosis and incidence of allergic fungal sinusitis.
 Mayo Clin Proc.
 1999 Sep;74(9):877-84. doi: 10.4065/74.9.877.
 PMID: 10488788.